 This technique is called Ikejime, and it’s a more humane way to kill the fish (rapid kill) while preserving its quality at the same time.
 After that, the fish is put immediately into ice to maintain its freshness.

 Sashimi is generally eaten with soy sauce and wasabi, and this is not just a Japanese habit.
-It seems that soy sauce has microbes that specifically target and combat salmonella, and wasabi is quite a powerful anti-bacterial agent.
-Also, the garnishes we saw previously and other things like seaweeds or ginger help you digest raw fish.
+It seems that soy sauce has microbes that specifically target and combat salmonella, and wasabi is quite a powerful antibacterial agent.
+Also, the garnishes we saw previously and other things like seaweed or ginger help you digest raw fish.
 So, you should always try to eat everything that is served with raw fish because it will help you digest and make your meal more enjoyable.

 The most common types of fish you’ll find in sashimi dishes are :